hashicorp/terraform-provider-google/website/docs/r/kms_secret_ciphertext.html.markdown

 * `plaintext` -
   (Required)
-  The plaintext to be encrypted.
+  The plaintext to be encrypted.  **Note**: This property is sensitive and will not be displayed in the plan.

 * `crypto_key` -
   (Required)